Overview

 While Alzheimer’s disease affects all races and ethnicities, people who are Black or Hispanic also have an increased risk.

-Research suggests that up to 40% of Alzheimer’s disease cases may be preventable by lifestyle adjustments like changing habits and exercising more.
-While we can’t prevent 100% of Alzheimer’s disease cases, our center aims to help you learn about your risks and reduce the ones you can.
+Research suggests that up to 45% of Alzheimer’s cases may be preventable through lifestyle changes, like increasing physical activity, choosing healthy foods and managing any health conditions.
+While Alzheimer’s can’t always be prevented, our goal is to help you understand your risks and reduce the ones you can control.

 What to Expect